MicrosoftDocs/learn/learn-pr/aspnetcore/owasp-top-10-for-dotnet-developers/includes/7-security-misconfiguration.md

 Highly configurable and distributed software, along with supporting services and tooling, introduces complexity.
-Increased complexity also increse the attack surface by introducting plethora of components that should be secured.
-At enterprise, and in matter of fact any, scale, security misconfiguration can occur when an application is missing appropriate security hardening across any part of the application stack or improperly configured permissions on cloud services.
+Increased complexity also increases the attack surface by introducing more components that should be secured.
+Security misconfigurations can occur when an application is missing the appropriate security hardening across any part of the application stack.
+It can manifest itself by reusing password or improperly configuring permissions on cloud services.

 ### Security Hardening

-The application might be vulnerable if the application is without a rigorous repeatable application security configuration process.
+The application might be vulnerable if the application is missing a rigorous, repeatable application security configuration process.

-Example of an enterprise application with supporting DevOps process can be seen on the image below.
+Typical enterprise scale application with supporting DevOps process can be seen in the image below.
 Here, security misconfiguration can apply to how you protect developer workstations, handle app secrets in your application, protect the CI/CD process etc.
 :::image type="content" source="../media/enterprise-app-threats.png" alt-text="angles of attack in complex system":::

 Security misconfiguration can manifest itself in many places, from `web.config` or `appsettings.json` settings, database account, connectivity or IIS configurations.
 The automation workflows and cloud hosting can be misconfigured or abused too.
 A CI/CD system could be storing plain text environment credentials for release.
 Cloud environment could be managed shared admin accounts instead of following least privileged principle.
 In world of Microsoft cloud, Azure Role Base Access Control offers granular control over permissions granted to users and cloud services.